-It may not be right or just, but the fact remains that when it comes to drawing attention and selling tickets, the heavyweights are tops in boxing.
+It may not be right or just, but the fact remains that when it comes to drawing attention and selling tickets, the heavyweights are always tops in boxing.
 You could have the second coming of Sugar Ray Robinson in action, but if the stadium across town has a dynamic heavyweight knockout artist on the bill, Sugar Man will be performing for many rows of empty seats.
-Sorry, but the big men turn heads and make the turnstiles sing.
+Sorry, but the big guys turn heads and make the turnstiles sing.
 Simple truth of the boxing business.
 How else does one explain what happened in Las Vegas on the night of June 28, 1991?

 Yes, Mike Tyson vs Donovan “Razor” Ruddock was a compelling duel of huge heavyweight punchers, not to mention an intriguing rematch after their first meeting had been halted prematurely by referee Richard Steele four months previous.
 But the little recognized fact was that the night’s undercard feature was arguably, with not a trace of hyperbole, one of the best match-ups in recent boxing history, for any weight class.

 Over the previous nine years, Azumah Nelson had won two world titles and established himself as a legit Hall of Famer, while Australia’s Jeff Fenech was an undefeated three-time world champ, gunning now for a fourth belt.
 That first Nelson vs Fenech battle, a match between two world champions with much on the line in terms of history and achievement, should have been a main event unto itself.
 Instead, the media and the public were focused on the heavyweight spectacle and Tyson’s vulgar mockery of his formidable Canadian opponent.

 But perhaps it was just as well that sports fans and the mainstream press were less than enthralled by the Tyson-Ruddock undercard, because more attention to it would have meant yet more bad publicity for boxing.
 Another unpleasant truth about the fight game is it almost never misses a chance to ruin a good thing and so it was with Nelson vs Fenech, part one.
 We’ve seen it so many times before and since: an otherwise entertaining and action-packed donnybrook marred by inept officiating.